kubeflow/examples/CONTRIBUTING.md

 # Contributing Guide

-You want to contribute to Kubeflow examples?
-That's awesome!
-Please refer to the short guide below.
+We think it's great that you want to contribute to Kubeflow examples!
+To get started, please refer to the short guide below.

 The [Kubeflow](https://github.com/kubeflow/kubeflow/blob/master/README.md) project is dedicated to making machine learning on Kubernetes simple, portable, and scalable.
 We need your support in making